ARCHER2-HPC/archer2-website/about/policies/passwords_usernames.md

 ---
 layout: section
-title: Passwords and Usernames policy
+title: Passwords and Usernames Policy
-summary: Passwords and Usernames policy
+summary:
 ---

-For security reason there are certain restrictions governing the choice of usernames and passwords on ARCHER2.
+For security reasons there are certain restrictions governing the choice of usernames and passwords on ARCHER2.

 ## Passwords